Inapproximability of Positive Semidefinite Permanents and Quantum State Tomography: Quantum State Tomography

-Formulating the MLE problem as a decision problem: \begin{definition}[$C$-Approximate-Quantum-MLE] Given a collection of observations $\mathcal{O}_i$ of an unknown quantum state $\ket{\psi}$, and a real number $p$, decide whether there is a $\ket{\psi}$ whose likelihood $L(\psi) = \prod_i \braket{\psi|\mathcal{O}_i|\psi}$ is at least $p$, or if $L(\psi) < p/C$ for all $\psi$, being promised that one of these is the case. \end{definition} We will show that even the approximate problem is NP-hard, for any $C$. \begin{theorem} For any $C > 1$, the $C$-Approximate-Quantum-MLE problem is NP-hard, as is Quantum-MLE. \end{theorem} \begin{proof} Containment in NP is straightforward, as one can supply a description of the state $\ket{\psi}$, which requires only $d$ many real numbers.
-To show hardness, we reduce from MNAE3SAT and construct a corresponding series of observations $\mathcal{O}_i$ and threshold $p$.\cite{Schaefer78} If the MNAE3SAT instance has $d$ many variables, then our instance of $C$-Approximate-Quantum-MLE will be on a Hilbert space of dimension $d$.
-Let $k$ denote the number of clauses in the MNAE3SAT instance.
-The observations first have with $K_1 = 1200d^5\ln C$ many identical sets of basic observations, followed by $K_2 = \lceil \frac{2\ln C}{3\ln d} \rceil$ many identical clause observations for each clause in the original MNAE3SAT instance.
-Take
+In the case of MLE state tomography, we are not so demanding that we require knowledge of the full average state, and we are content with just finding one good explanatory state $\ket{\psi}$.
+Accordingly, we do not consider a permanent $\int_x I_V(x)$ (a problem of counting solutions to 3-SAT), but just the question of maximizing $I_V(x)$ (a problem of finding a solution to 3-SAT).
+This allows to show that the problem is actually lies in \textsf{NP}, while this is unlikely to be true for the other problems in this paper unless $\textsf{BPP}^\textsf{NP} = \textsf{NP}$.
+Formulating the MLE problem as a decision problem: \begin{definition}[$C$-Approximate-Quantum-MLE] Given a collection of observations $\mathcal{O}_i$ of an unknown quantum state $\ket{\psi}$, and a real number $p$, decide whether there is a $\ket{\psi}$ whose likelihood $L(\psi) = \prod_i \braket{\psi|\mathcal{O}_i|\psi}$ is at least $p$, or if $L(\psi) < p/C$ for all $\psi$, being promised that one of these is the case. \end{definition} We will show that even the approximate problem is \textsf{NP}-hard, for any $C$. \begin{theorem} For any $C > 1$, the $C$-Approximate-Quantum-MLE problem is \textsf{NP}-complete. \end{theorem} \begin{proof} Containment in NP is straightforward, as one can supply a description of the state $\ket{\psi}$, which requires only $d$ many real numbers, and then $L(\psi)$ can be directly evaluated.
+To show hardness, we use the same NAE3SAT construction as in Theorem \ref{thm:FappNAE}.
+As was shown in the proof of that theorem, any good point (thus, a solution to the underlying NAE3SAT problem) has